 Hi, my name is Silvano A. Wueschner.
-I currently serve as the Historian for the 86th Airlift Wing in Ramstein Germany.
-Until May 2004 I served as a member of the History Department at the University of Iowa; until June 2011 I served on the staff in the Office of History at Air University, Maxwell Air Force Base, in Montgomery Alabama.
+I currently serve as Historian for Air University, Maxwell AFB, Alabama.
 Concurrently I served as a mediator at Air University.
+From June 2011- June 2016 I served as historian at the 86th Airlift Wing in Ramstein Germany.
+Until May 2004 I served as a member of the History Department at the University of Iowa;

 Other teaching experience includes Associate Professor at William Penn University, Oskaloosa, Iowa; Professor and Department Chair Social and Behavioral Sciences American national College, Colombo, Sri Lanka; and Adjunct Professor Troy University and Auburn University, Montgomery, Alabama.